Kons-5/IST-FEE-Labs/README.md

 # IST-FEE-Labs

-This repository contains lab materials for the IST-FEE course.
+This repository contains lab materials for the IST-FEE (Fundamentals of Electrical Power Systems) course.

 ## Content